aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 - [ArmoniK] up and running on your machine.
 Follow the [installation guide](https://aneoconsulting.github.io/ArmoniK/installation) to install ArmoniK if you haven't done it yet.

 ::alert{type="info"}
-Please, be aware to install the latest LTS version of Node.js.
+Please make sure you have the latest LTS version of Node.js installed.
 ::

 ## Create a new Angular App